The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Fabiola is a visual artist with a passion for old stories and romantic tales.
 Books are a common feature in her work.
 And you can also feel it in her work.

 There are hints of traditional fantasy imagery.
 But her style of fantasy photography is very modern.
-Her photos are bright and colourful.
+Her photos are bright and colorful.
 And the settings are often sweetened real-life locations.

 She expresses herself through self-portraits.
 She uses multiple Photoshop techniques.
 And she shrinks herself down for miniature self-portraits.
 There’s a lot of joy in her work.
 And the joy is infectious.